-2. Practical articles (not peer reviewed) (8-10 pages): These articles are practical, more brief, and less formal.
-They focus on best practices and guidelines when planning a library marketing activity and/or campaign, marketing research, community analysis, market segmentation, SWOT analysis, a public relations strategy, an outreach activity, or a re-branding project.
+2. Practical articles (editorial reviewed) (8-10 pages): These articles are practical and focus on best practices and advice.
+Although these articles are practical, they are written in a formal, academic tone.
+Topics may include: planning a library marketing activity and/or campaign, market research, community analysis, market segmentation, SWOT analysis, public relations strategies, an outreach activity, or a re-branding project.

 Advocacy: articles that focus on developing relationships with stakeholders to help raise awareness and loyalty for library services and resources.
 This may relate to communicating with government, administration, and the greater community